Midgley's

 Fountaunce, Sancte Maries in Yowrke, Nonappleton and Selby'.
 The church

-however survived to become the parish church when in1618 it was officially
+however survived by becoming the parish church when in1618 it was officially

 declared as such.
 The church structure is mainly Norman, purposely built